 In Brunei itself, other than the quiet listing of the laws on a government website, no announcement has been made and Bruneians are mainly aware of the laws through their access to the internet.

 People inside Brunei believe the global response to the laws has rattled the sultan and his sycophantic advisors and point out that they rely on outsiders to publicise the laws.

-Two years ago, a gay Bruneian public servant who posted on Facebook against the introduction of new halal charges under Sharia law was charged with sedition and the law changed to make him liable to ten years imprisonment.
+Two years ago, a gay Bruneian public servant posted on Facebook against the introduction of new halal charges under Sharia law.
+Charged with sedition, he then saw the law changed to make him liable to ten years imprisonment.
 He fled the country and is now a refugee in Canada.

 There is a surprising glimmer of hope from neighbouring Malaysia.

 Prime Minister Dr Mahathir Mohamad, speaking yesterday on the subject of Malaysia’s own royals, cautioned about giving power to royals.

 “They may put their own interests before their states,” he said, “It has happened many times before.”